mathworks/matlab-azure-devops-extension/overview.md

 Use the **Install MATLAB** task to run MATLAB code and Simulink models with a specific release of MATLAB.
 When you specify this task as part of your pipeline, the task installs your preferred MATLAB release (R2021a or later) on a Linux&reg;, Windows&reg;, or macOS agent and prepends it to the `PATH` system environment variable.
 If you do not specify a release, the task installs the latest release of MATLAB.
 You can use this task on your Microsoft-hosted or self-hosted agent:

 - Microsoft-hosted agent — The task installs your preferred MATLAB release and prepends it to the path.
-- Self-hosted agent — If the agent does not have your preferred MATLAB release installed, the task installs the release and preprends it to the path. f the agent has the preferred release installed, the task only prepends it to the path.
+- Self-hosted agent — If the agent does not have your preferred MATLAB release installed, the task installs the release and preprends it to the path.
+If the agent has the preferred release installed, the task only prepends it to the path.

 Specify the **Install MATLAB** task in your YAML pipeline as `InstallMATLAB@1`.
 The task accepts optional arguments.